 Reasonable Fear

-The Court and the Jury will evaluate your actions under the circumstances as they existed at the time and consider whether you reasonably believed the force you used was immediately necessary to protect yourself from the threat posed by the alleged victim.
+At trial, the Court or the Jury will evaluate your actions under the circumstances as they existed at the time and consider whether you reasonably believed the force you used was immediately necessary to protect yourself from the threat posed by the alleged victim.
 And, the fact that you may have been wrong in estimating the danger does not matter so long as there was a reasonable basis for what you believed and you acted reasonably in response to that belief.

 Equivalent Response